 Just because your social media bio is short doesn’t mean that it has to be written quickly.
 Take your time.
 Think about what you want to say and how you might be able to get your point across in an original way.
 Again, the point is to try to stand out from other lawyers.

-If you look through a few bios of people in any given profession, you’re sure to see the same buzzwords repeated over and over again.
-Creative, innovative, dedicated and devoted are just a few of the words that come up when two out of three people talk about themselves.
+Furthermore, if you look through a few bios of people in any given profession, you’re sure to see the same overused buzzwords repeated again and again.
+Creative, innovative, dedicated, and devoted are just a few of the words that come up when two out of three people talk about themselves.
 When someone is browsing profiles looking for help, they see these words so many times that they lose their meaning.

 Remember, social media is, after all, about being social.
 You want to project an image of friendliness and approachability.
 Don’t be afraid to use the words “I” and “me.”
 Your bio is personal.
 It shouldn’t read like it was written by someone else.

-Your overall goal, of course, is to promote yourself as a top notch attorney, but there’s a fine line between looking professional and seeming unapproachable.
+Your overall goal, of course, is to promote yourself as a top-notch attorney, but there’s a fine line between looking professional and seeming unapproachable.
 Your skills and accomplishments should be a priority, but make sure that you also include something that shows a little bit of your personality and lets people know you are human.
+Say something about your interests outside of work, including community involvement, hobbies, or family life.

-So now that you’ve got some general tips on what to include in your bio as a lawyer, let’s look at how you can maximize your bio space on the big three social platforms — Facebook, Twitter and LinkedIn.
+So now that you’ve got some general tips on what to include in your bio as a lawyer, let’s look at how you can maximize your bio space on the big three social platforms — LinkedIn, Facebook, and Twitter.

 You can include links to your personal and business websites and even other social profiles.
 Take advantage of those linking opportunities and be sure to include relevant keywords where you can for an SEO boost.

-Twitter is the tightest space, with only 160 characters to say everything you have to say.
+Twitter is the tightest space, with only 280 characters to say everything you have to say.
 First, make sure you’ve filled in the URL and city profile sections.
 For the bio entry itself, include short and relevant keywords that will make you as easy to find as possible.
-Don’t be afraid to include relevant hashtags but not too many.
+Don’t be afraid to include relevant hashtags, but not too many.

 You can squeeze a bit more into your page by including things like contact information or other URLs in your header image.